DanielBMarkham/Info-Ops/manuscript/chapter13.md

 We don't see it today because, well, frankly we don't pay that much attention to music.
 Those days of complex music where everybody understood a lot of things are gone.
 To us it's just a bunch of instruments all playing something that sounds kind of pretty.
 But to people at the time?
 It blew their mind.
 It was indeed something incredible.

-It's as if Beethoven, instead of making a duck out of a piece of paper, picked up a stack of paper, make a duck, chicken, man, and a boat, then, while we will were watching, folded them all together into a high-resolution, 3-D movie about Noah and the flood.
+It's as if Beethoven, instead of making a duck out of a piece of paper, picked up a stack of paper, made a duck, chicken, man, and a boat, then, while we will were watching, folded them all together into a high-resolution, 3-D movie about Noah and the flood.
 People at the time left wondering something like "What the heck did I just hear?
 Was that awful or brilliant?"

 They were expecting to participate in a wide, precision pageant where all the pieces of the orchestra worked in harmony.
 They saw and heard something very close to that, but they also saw some kind of crazy magic trick where this guy took all the pieces you use to play "real" music, shuffled them around some, then punched them in the head with an emotional story about the battle of light and darkness.